 It lights me up to help others do the same.

-In that vein, I’d love to share with you some “bad habits” I’ve picked up over the past 7 years that I think you should adopt (or at least mull over) for a happy life;)
+In that vein, I’d love to share with you some “bad habits” I’ve picked up over the past decade that I think you might want to adopt (or at least mull over) for a happy life.

 For years I cycled through pushing myself hard then falling ill and felt relieved when I got to cancel all commitments and read novels on the couch for a weekend.
 It finally dawned on me that I could give myself permission to rest without being sick.
 These days, I listen to my body and take weekends as needed during which my primary goal is to lay on the couch and binge on books or Netflix.
 Sometimes this is precisely what the doctor ordered.